viniciusth/study/papers-blogs-algorithms-random/Dynamic Connectivity D&C.md

 Since our D&C recursion mimics a segment tree, we will have the same complexity $O(log \space n)$ for each query we carry through, and $O(q \space log \space n)$ for doing all queries simultaneously.
 Since we also operate on DSU with $O(log \space q)$ for merge + rollback, the total complexity becomes $O(q \space log \space q \space log \space n)$.

+Note: this approach works to support offline removal for any structure that implement addition and rollback.